Pick the perfect placement for your lavalier

 With the increasing focus on sanitation standards and precautions around handling and sharing microphones, self-miking by the talent may be a new challenge for audio professionals to manage.
-Whether you’re an audio novice just learning about body-worn miking techniques or you’re a performer or presenter that chooses to self-mike, there are key considerations to keep in mind with the different lavalier and headset miking options to choose from.
+Whether you’re an audio novice just learning about body-worn miking techniques or you’re a performer or presenter that chooses to self-mike, there are key considerations to keep in mind with the different lavalier miking options to choose from.

 Microphone Placement, Placement, Placement!